-Since 2019, the average cost for turnout gear has increased by 35-40%, while the cost of fire apparatus (pumpers) has increased by around 32%.
+From 2023 to 2025 alone, the average cost for turnout gear and PPE has increased by an estimated 22%, while the cost of fire apparatus (pumpers) has increased by an estimated 11%.
 However, over the last decade, AFG funding has remained largely flat, as costs to the American fire service continue to rise.
-Congress must increase AFG funding to commensurately meet the climbing cost of life-saving firefighting equipment.
+In FY2024, Congress cut AFG and SAFER funding by 10% each.
+Congress must increase AFG funding to \$405 million in FY2025 to commensurately meet the climbing cost of life-saving firefighting equipment.